-One Bedroom Bed/Mattress, (full or twin, space permitting), desk, desk hutch, wardrobe, bookcase, moveable file drawer, night stand (space permitting) mirror, and trash bin, fridge/freezer, two-burner cooktop, range hood, microwave.
-Two Bedroom Beds/Mattresses (full in each bedroom) desks, desk hutches, wardrobes, bookcases, moveable file drawers, night stands (space permitting), mirrors and trash bins, fridge/freezer, free standing four burner range, range hood, microwave, dishwasher.
+One Bedroom Bed/Mattress, (full or twin, space permitting), desk, desk hutch, wardrobe, bookcase, moveable file drawer, night stand (space permitting) mirror, and fridge/freezer, two-burner cooktop, range hood, microwave.

+Two Bedroom Beds/Mattresses (full in each bedroom) desks, desk hutches, wardrobes, bookcases, moveable file drawers, night stands (space permitting), mirrors, fridge/freezer, free standing four burner range, range hood, microwave, dishwasher.

 Sheets, towels, pillows, bedspreads, and blankets are not provided.
 Curtains are not permitted.
-Windows, all of which are new and double-paned, are provided with black-out shades.
+Windows, all of which are double-paned, are provided with black-out shades.
 Nails, fasteners, staples and tape are not allowed on the walls.
 Products that don't mar the walls such poster putty and 3M hooks are allowed.

-Students living on dorm floors will need to supply their own kitchen utensils and cookware.
+Students will need to supply their own kitchen utensils and cookware.

 Seminary-owned furniture may not be altered in any way.